-Posted on July 16, 2013 under Dog Topics
+Posted on July 19, 2016 under Dog Topics

-Pets Best veterinarian blogger Dr. Caldwell explains, “Limber tail is a condition where dogs can suddenly develop a flaccid, droopy tail.
+Pets Best veterinarian writer Dr. Caldwell explains, “Limber tail is a condition where dogs can suddenly develop a flaccid, droopy tail.
 The tail either hangs down from the base or is held out for a few inches then hangs straight down.
 The first time the condition was described was in hunting dogs, primarily Pointers and Labrador Retrievers, however it can happen with other breeds as well.

 Pathophysiology is not fully understood, although this tends to happen after a hard workout or swimming, especially in cold water.
 Studies have shown there may be mild muscle fiber damage as an underlying cause.”

-Does it Hurt?
+2. Does it Hurt?

-Limber tail can be painful, which explained Jayda’s yips when she tried to sit down.
-Fortunately, a few days of rest is usually enough for the condition to heal, and Jayda’s tail should be back in business within a few days (second photo).
-If not, I’ll take her in for an appointment and Dr. Caldwell may prescribe non-steroidal anti-inflammatory medications to help speed recovery.
-Our pet insurance from Pets Best Insurance will help cover the cost since accidents/injuries are included in our plan.
+Limber tail can be painful.
+Dogs may yip when they try to sit down.
+Fortunately, a few days of rest is usually enough for the condition to heal, and your dog’s tail should be back in business within a few days.
+If not, your veterinarian may prescribe non-steroidal anti-inflammatory medications to help speed recovery.
+Our BestBenefit pet insurance plan would help cover the cost since accidents/injuries are included in our plan.

 Please note: If you suspect your dog has limber tail but hasn’t been swimming, get to a veterinarian immediately.
 The condition could be caused by paralysis or loss of blood supply to the area, and delaying treatment could put your pet’s life at risk.